-People have daily headaches, sometimes with nausea, blurred or double vision, and noises within the head.
+People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 Imaging of the head is done to rule out possible causes of increased pressure, and a spinal tap is done.